How Wavy Wooden Flags Are Made: A Step‑By‑Step Look

 -

-By machine for the broad curves
+By machine for the broad curves, using various sanders and grit pads

 -

-By hand for the tight transitions
+By hand for the tight transitions where the tools can't access

 -

-Through multiple grits for a flawless surface
+Through multiple grits for a flawless surface, to give a ready to go flag shape

 This is one of the most time‑consuming steps, but it’s what gives the flag its premium feel.

-5. Burning and Shading (Optional but Popular)
+Burning and Shading

 -

-Highlight grain patterns
+Highlight grain patterns throughout the flag

 -